NaughtFound/kaizo/docs/source/configuration.rst

 .. important::

-   Plugin execution is routed through the plugin’s ``dispatch`` method with resolved metadata.
+   Plugin execution is routed through the plugin's ``dispatch`` method with resolved metadata.